vindict6/ExtraSpawns/README.md

 Install MetaMod and CounterStrikeSharp

-Place the compiled plugin .dll in your server’s addons/counterstrikesharp/plugins/ExtraSpawn folder.
+Place the compiled plugin .dll in your server’s addons/counterstrikesharp/plugins/ExtraSpawns folder.

-Restart the server.
+Restart the server **or** run the command **css_plugins load ExtraSpawns**.

 🔧 Commands